What's the time commitment?

 Some of you may like to get involved in some extra activities and help us to ensure that our program runs smoothly and successfully!
 We'd really love to have your help and input.
 Of course your involvement will be rewarded by an additional certificate at the end of the program (always handy for the job interviews!!).

 Members of the Mentor Taskforce assist with welcoming first year students when they come to enrol at the end of January (or during February in the case of International Students) and helping to advertise the Program to them.
-Taskforce members also get together to lend a hand with practical activities e.g. setting up rooms for training sessions and Degree Forums, contributing material for our website and online discussion board and assembling Mentor Training Packs.
+Taskforce members also get together to lend a hand with practical activities e.g. setting up rooms for training sessions and Degree Forums, contributing material for our website and online discussion board, and assembling Mentor Training Packs in February and joining us for the 'Campus at Dusk' session in Week 1.

 You’ll hear more about the Taskforce at the first training session, and we’ll have a sign-up site if you’d like to volunteer.
-Go for it - you know you want to!
+Go for it!